hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 ## Alignment file processing

 The alignment files that come from `bwa` are raw alignment and need some processing before they can be used for variant calling.
 While all of the data is present, we need to format it in a way that helps the variant calling algorithm process it.
-This process is very similar to flipping all of the pieces of a puzzle over to the correct side and group edge pieces or pieces by a similar color or pattern when starting a jigsaw puzzle.
+This process is very similar to flipping all of the pieces of a puzzle over to the correct side and grouping edge pieces or pieces by a similar color or pattern when starting a jigsaw puzzle.

 <p align="center">
 <img src="../img/Process_alignment_workflow.png" width="800">
 </p>

-## Pipeline for processing alignment file with Picard
+## Pipeline for processing alignment files with Picard

 [Picard](https://broadinstitute.github.io/picard/) is a set of command line tools for **processing high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF**.
 It is maintained by the Broad Institute, and is open-source under the MIT license and free for all uses.
 Picard is written in Java and does not have functionality for multi-threading.

 > ### Why not use `samtools`?
 > The processing of the alignment files (SAM/BAM files) can also be done with [`samtools`](https://github.com/samtools/samtools).
 While there are some advantages to using samtools (i.e. more user-friendly, multi-threading capability), there are slight formatting differences which can cause errors downstream.
 Since we will be using GATK later in this workshop (also from the Broad Institute), Picard seemed like a more suitable fit.
 >
-> **For each step the `samtools` code will be provided in a dropdown for each section if you would like to know how to do the step in `samtools`.**
+> **Near the end of the lesson, there will be a dropdown, if you would like to know how to do the processing steps in `samtools`.**

 > **NOTE:** You may encounter a situation where your reads from a single sample were sequenced across different lanes/machines.
 As a result, each alignment will have different read group IDs, but the same sample ID (the SM tag in your SAM/BAM file).
 You will need to merge these files here before continuing.
 The dropdown menu below will detail how to do this.
 >